spencer-scott/synology_nas_ubuntu_mount/README.md

-# Mount Synology NFS share to Ubuntu 20.04LTS
+# Mount Synology NFS share to Ubuntu 20 & 22.04 LTS
 Mounting a Synology NAS on Linux is simple, but can present challenges and potentially waste valuable time.
-This repository outlines the procedure to mount a Synology DS1821+ (DSM 7.1.1) on an Ubuntu 20 system.
+This repository outlines the procedure to mount a Synology DS1821+ (DSM 7.1.1) on an Ubuntu 20 & 22 system.
 The outlined steps are likely compatible with other Synology models and Linux distributions, requiring minimal modifications if any.

-## On the Ubuntu 20.04LTS System
+## On the Ubuntu System
 1. Click the pull-down menu icon on the top-left bar
 2. Goto `Settings`
 3. On the `Ethernet (...)` connection in use, click on the `gear`